 Early influenced by the work of Aubrey Beardsley, John Austen developed into an illustrator of wit and elegance by the mid 1920s, producing unusually decorative images that are associated with Art Deco.
 Both craftsman and auto-didact, he mastered a range of media, including etching and wood-engraving, and absorbed a variety of styles and motifs.
-John Austen was born in Buckland, near Dover, Kent, on 5 January 1886.
-The second child of a carpenter, he too trained as a carpenter on leaving school.
+John Austen was born at 19 George Street, Buckland, near Dover, Kent, on 5 January 1886.
+He was the second child of the carpenter, Walter Austen, and his wife, Priscilla (née Hooker), the daughter of an agricultural labourer.
+On leaving school, he followed his father, and trained as a carpenter.
 However, in 1906, he moved to London, determined to become an artist, and initially took Aubrey Beardsley as his model.

 At the close of the 1920s, and following an illness, Austen returned to Kent with his wife.
-Throwing off his aesthetic appearance, shared his time between his artistic work and country pursuits.
-Living first at his house in New Romney (circa 1928-36), he later moved to Petham and then Wingham.
+Throwing off his aesthetic appearance, he shared his time between his artistic work and country pursuits.
+Living first in New Romney (circa 1928-36), he and his wife later moved to a converted oast house in Petham and then at Heart’s Delight Farm, Wingham.
 He produced illustrations for – especially – American publishers of limited editions, and turned his hand to writing, producing most notably a study of Don Juan (1939).
 He also taught at the Canterbury and Thanet Schools of Art, and shared his expertise with a wider audience through the manual, ABC of Pen and Ink Rendering (1937).
-Shortly before the outbreak of the Second World War, he and his wife moved into Rose Cottage, West Hythe.
-When his health began to deteriorate, he lived in straightened circumstances, though supported by a Civil List pension.
+Shortly before the outbreak of the Second World War, he and his wife moved into Rose Cottage, Burmarsh Road, West Hythe.
+When his health began to deteriorate, he lived in straightened circumstances, though was supported by a Civil List pension.
 Dying at home on 27 October 1948, he was survived by his wife.